- by Emre Yilmaz

 bundler.
 As always, Docker simplifies our job by providing a similar environment that our AWS Lambda function runs inside.

 In this post, I will make an introduction to AWS SAM CLI and using Ruby for AWS Lambda functions.
 Let’s begin!
-Read more at Creating a Serverless API Using SAM CLI and Ruby for AWS Lambda to Access Amazon RDS MySQL post.
+Read more at Serverless APIs With Ruby, AWS Lambda & AWS SAM CLI: Accessing Amazon RDS post.